 Sonepur also known as Subarnapur has been the cultural capital of West-Central Odisha.
 Located on the confluence of Tel and Mahanadi River archaeologists have speculated that it was Ramayana’s Lanka.
 Archaeological excavations at Manmunda near Sonepur have revealed cultural deposits that can be traced back to the time of Emperor Ashoka and even earlier.

 The tradition of its being Lanka is also richly embedded in the folklore of the region.
-On the dark night of Ashwina (September-October) the locals of the region celebrate the religious festival of Purna Amas when the ploughing cattle are worshipped.
-On this occasion terracotta images of Adimata guarded by two bulls are offered to the cultivation field as a part of fertility cult.
+On the dark night of Ashwina (September-October) the locals of the region celebrate the religious festival of Saptapuri Amas when the ploughing cattle are worshipped.
+On this occasion terracotta images of Adimata guarded by two bulls are pulled by children of the town in the streets.

 Sonepur is located in Western Odisha at a distance of 278 km from Bhubaneswar by road.
 It is a medium sized town and the district headquarter of Subarnapur District.
 While in the town a traveller can also explore its other heritage temples, such as Budhi Samalai Temple, Bhagavati Temple, Dadhibabana Temple, Dasamati Temple and Jagannath Temple.
 Sonepur is also a major handloom cluster.
 Bomkai or Sonepuri Saris are woven by Bhullia community in villages around Sonepur.